pussaaon/ud-ultimate-react-course-2024/part3-section19-perf-advanced-useeffect.md

 -   Move function into the effect itself.
 -   If you need the function in multiple places, memoize it (useCallback).
--   If the function doesn't reference any reactive values, move it out of the component.
+-   If the function doesn't reference any reactive values, move it out of the component so it won't get to re-render with the component.

 2. Removing Object Dependencies